 While road-tripping around Israel I also had my sights on Haifa, a city located north of Israel and the third largest city after Jerusalem and Tel Aviv.
 As we were staying in Shlomi, the drive was only about an hour if not less.
 With a population of a quarter of a million, you will find all religions living in harmony here.
 One religion, in particular, that takes the show in Haifa is the BaHai Faith.
 A monotheistic religion that emphasizes the spiritual unity of humankind – basically that we all have the same spiritual sources and comes from the same God, that all humans are equal, that diversity of race and culture are seen as worthy of appreciation and acceptance.
 I can’t argue with that.

 If only we as people operated that way, the world would be far more peaceful today.
 Also considering that Israel’s population is mainly made up of Jews, it’s quite astonishing to find Bahai taking center stage in Haifa with the beautiful gardens on Mount Carmel.
+Among the many beautiful places to visit when backpacking in Israel.
 Nearly a million people visit the gardens each year, but the faith is still considered relatively new.
 Started by a Persian 200 years ago, spreading from Iran now with 7 million practitioners around the world today, it’s a shame that believers are still being persecuted in countries such as Iran and many others in the Middle East.
 The first leader of the faith was shunned by the Shia clergy and executed in less than 10 years of the movement starting.

 - Tips For Visiting The Dead Sea